An heirloom filmmaker that captures the feeling, not just the day.

 Your film will be too.

 The couples I work best with aren’t checking a box.
-They’re planning something that actually means something to them.
-They’re not worried about performing for the camera.
-They just want to remember how their wedding day felt.
+They’re planning their wedding to actually be theirs, and they’re not worried about performing for the camera.
+They just want to be there for their wedding day.

 I’m drawn to the small in-between moments, when it’s just the two of you and the whole world goes still, and nobody even knows I’m rolling.
-When you watch your film back, the goal is simple: for you to say, “that’s exactly how it felt.”
+When you watch your film back, the goal is simple: for you to say, “that’s our wedding.
+That's us.”